 Aircastle acquires, leases, and sells commercial jet aircraft to airlines throughout the world.
-As of March 31, 2020, we owned and managed on behalf of our joint ventures 283 aircraft leased to 84 lessees located in 46 countries.
+As of June 30, 2020, we owned and managed on behalf of our joint ventures 283 aircraft leased to 80 lessees located in 44 countries.
 Our aircraft are managed by an experienced team based in the United States, Ireland and Singapore.
 Our aircraft are subject to net leases whereby the lessee is generally responsible for maintaining the aircraft and paying operational, maintenance and insurance costs.
 In many cases we are, however, obligated to pay a specified portion of maintenance or modification costs.
-As of March 31, 2020, the net book value (including flight equipment held for lease and net investment in leases, or "net book value") was \$7.56 billion compared to \$7.79 billion at December 31, 2019.
-Our revenues and net loss for the three months ended March 31, 2020 were \$282.5 million and \$34.2 million, respectively.
+As of June 30, 2020, the net book value (including flight equipment held for lease and net investment in leases, or "net book value") was \$7.19 billion compared to \$7.79 billion at December 31, 2019.
+Our revenues and net loss for the three and six months ended June 30, 2020 were \$255.5 million and \$191.0 million and \$538.0 million and \$225.2 million, respectively.

-On March 27, 2020, the Company successfully completed its merger (the "Merger") with MM Air Merger Sub Limited, a Bermuda exempted company ("Merger Sub"), pursuant to the Agreement and Plan of Merger, dated as of November 5, 2019 (the "Merger Agreement"), by and among the Company, MM Air Limited, a Bermuda exempted company ("Parent"), and Merger Sub.
-As a result of the Merger, Aircastle's shareholders (other than Marubeni Corporation and its affiliates) received cash consideration of \$32.00 per common share and the Company is now controlled by affiliates of Marubeni Corporation and Mizuho Leasing Company, Limited ("Mizuho Leasing").
-The Merger is not expected to result in any change of the Company's business strategy and we believe the Company will benefit by having stable investors with a long-term investment horizon.
+On March 27, 2020, the Company successfully completed its merger (the "Merger") and is now controlled by affiliates of Marubeni Corporation and Mizuho Leasing Company, Limited ("Mizuho Leasing").
+The Merger is not expected to result in any change of the Company's business strategy, and we believe the Company will benefit by having stable investors with a long-term investment horizon.
 We also may benefit by being affiliated with Mizuho Leasing, part of the Mizuho Financial Group, one of the largest Japanese financial institutions.

-Growth in commercial air traffic is broadly correlated with world economic activity.
-In recent years commercial air traffic growth has expanded at a rate 1.5 to 2 times that of global GDP growth.
-The expansion of air travel has driven the growth in the world aircraft fleet.
-There are currently approximately 22,000 commercial mainline passenger and freighter aircraft globally.
-In a normal economic environment, we would expect this fleet to continue expanding at a three to four percent average annual rate.
-Aircraft leasing companies currently own approximately 45% of the world's commercial jet aircraft.
+Historically, growth in commercial air traffic has been correlated with world economic activity.
+In recent years commercial air traffic growth expanded at a rate 1.5 to 2 times that of global GDP growth.
+The expansion of air travel has driven the growth in the world aircraft fleet; there are approximately 22,000 commercial mainline passenger and freighter aircraft in the world fleet today.
+Aircraft leasing companies own approximately 45% of the world's commercial jet aircraft.
+Under normal circumstances, we would expect the global fleet to continue expanding at a three to four percent average annual rate.

-The COVID-19 virus has had an unprecedented negative impact on the global economy, and in particular on the aviation sector.
+The COVID-19 crisis has had an unprecedented negative impact on the global economy, and in particular on the aviation sector.
 There has been a dramatic slowdown in air traffic, with many markets in near complete shutdown.
-According to IATA air travel is down to approximately 20% of normal levels and a recovery to pre-pandemic levels is not expected for several years.
-Substantially all of the world's airlines are experiencing financial difficulties and liquidity challenges.
-While we believe the long-term demand for air travel will return to historical trends over time, the near-term impacts of the COVID-19 virus' economic shock are material; the extent and duration of which cannot currently be determined.
+While there have been some limited improvements in certain markets recently, according to IATA, as of mid-June 2020, air travel is down to approximately 30% of normal levels and a full recovery to pre-pandemic levels is not expected for several years.
+IATA estimates this situation will cost the airline industry over \$350 billion of lost revenue, a number which may be revised upwards.
+Substantially all of the world's airlines are experiencing financial difficulties and liquidity challenges, including certain of our customers, and this could adversely affect our lessees' ability to fulfill their lease payment obligations to us.
+While we believe long-term demand for air travel will return to historical trends over time, the near-term impacts of the COVID-19 economic shock are material; the extent and duration of those mpacts cannot currently be determined.